 In Gaza City, Israeli fighter jets fired four missiles at a sports stadium.
 In Rafah, at the southern end of the Gaza Strip on the Egyptian border, F-16s and unmanned drones fired nineteen guided missiles at the tunnel complexes, which are used to smuggle everything from petrol and bicycles to food and medicine.
 The tunnels have been the lifeline of the besieged Strip ever since Israel imposed its blockade in 2006, soon after Hamas won democratic elections in Palestine.

 Another missile fell further north, claiming three members of the Fujo family, two of whom are children.
 Israel’s highly sophisticated missiles have taken out the electrical towers that provide power to Rafah from Egypt.
 One by one, vital supplies and services to the population are being destroyed.
 Commercial activity has all but ceased.
 Gas stations no longer have fuel.
-Other civilian targets have been bombed, including the office of the prime minister as well as several mosques and the police headquarters.
+Other civilian targets have been bombed, including the office of

 Wednesday, November 21, 2012 at 9:50AM Gilad Atzmon